Young men in the service of their country: Frank, Jack, Mike, Dave and Matt

 John married Judith Ann Barrack on April 19, 1832, and Henry married Barbary Mizer on April 7, 1829, both in Ohio.
 Ellen married John Olinger on September 17, 1826.
 Catherine married Joseph Benjamin Corbin on February 25, 1830, and Mary Polly married Benjamin Corbin on April 24, 1834, both in Coshocton County, Ohio.
 Catherine, at age 59, is in the 1870 Missouri Census (Adair County), with sons George W.(20) and Levi C.(15).
 She is also in the 1880 Census of Harrison County, Missouri (Sugar Creek Township).
 Catherine died August 22, 1891 (age 80) and is buried in the Mitchell Cemetery, Harrison County, Missouri.
 Benjamin and Mary Corbin (ages 61 and 56) are in the 1870 Missouri Census (Adair County).
 There is a 17 year old Samuel Everhart living with them.
 Peter married Mary Gardner on April 16, 1835 in Ohio.
 David and Sarah Everhart's youngest child, Sarah, may have married Jacob Garrett in 1846, at the age of 21, in Tuscawaras County, Ohio.

-George (age 19) married Elizabeth (Betsy) Miser (age 34) on August 30, 1839 in Coshocton County, Ohio.
+George (age 19) married Elizabeth (Betsy) Miser (age 34) on August 30, 1839 in Tuscawaras County, Ohio.
+The wedding certificate (page 353, No. 2817) was signed by Philip Mizer, J.P.
+(Justice of the Peace).
 She had been married to his older brother, Frederick E. Everhart (What happened to Betsy's marriage to Frederick?
 In 1860 he is remarried to "Elizabeth" (born 1815).
 David (age 26) is still living in the home.
 Frederick lived until 1868 and died in Coshocton Co., Ohio.

 | George (29) and Elizabeth